awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

 1. Choose **Restore DB Instance**\.

-1. If you want to restore the functionality of the DB instance to that of the DB instance that the snapshot was created from, you must modify the DB instance to use the security group\.
-The next steps assume that your DB instance is in a VPC\.
-If your DB instance is not in a VPC, use the EC2 Management Console to locate the security group you need for the DB instance\.

-   1. Sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-   1. In the navigation pane, choose **Security Groups**\.

-   1. Select the security group that you want to use for your DB instances\.
-If necessary, add rules to link the security group to a security group for an EC2 instance\.
-For more information, see [A DB Instance in a VPC Accessed by an EC2 Instance in the Same VPC](USER_VPC.Scenarios.md#USER_VPC.Scenario1)\.

 ### AWS CLI<a name="USER_RestoreFromSnapshot.CLI"></a>

 To restore a DB instance from a DB snapshot, use the AWS CLI command [restore\-db\-instance\-from\-db\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-from-db-snapshot.html)\.